 One of the main goals of any treatment is to make sure the person is getting enough calories per day, is hydrated and has the nutrients they need to be healthy.
 Some diabetes medicines delay gastric emptying like amylin analogs and GLP-1 agonists, whereas others do not.
 Please ask your doctor about your medication(s) if you are diagnosed with gastroparesis.2

 In mild gastroparesis, keeping good nutrition and hydration from food is the goal.
 But, in more severe cases, if changing diet and medications don’t work, people may need a feeding tube or IV nutrition.2

 Diet recommendations include:

-- Eating small, low-fat, low fiber meals 4-5 times a day
+- Eating small, low-fat, low fiber meals four to five times a day

 - Getting calories via liquids (drinking) is also recommended because it seems that liquids may empty normally into the small intestine